 - Standoff (Top Left): Aircraft maintains standoff range with UFO (70km).
 Neither side can shoot due to range.
 If selected during active combat, the aircraft ceases fire immediately (regardless of whether any weapons are in range) and attempts to open the range out to stand-off range, and hold there.

 - Cautious Attack (Top Right): Interceptor will close to the UFO until it can fire its weapon with the longest range (unless the aircraft carries identical paired weapons, only one weapon will fire.)
 Should this weapon's ammo be depleted, the Interceptor will then close until the other weapon can be brought to bear.
 Should the Interceptor be damaged by alien fire, it will retreat back to Standoff range and mode.
-The UFO has a good chance of successfully fleeing if the interceptor's top speed is lower.

 - Aggressive Attack (Top-middle Right): Interceptor will attempt to get as close as possible to the UFO, firing both weapons as soon and as often as possible.
 Interception craft will not retreat regardless of damage, unless switched to a different combat mode.
-UFO will have difficulty fleeing combat even if interceptor is slower.

-- Disengage (Bottom-middle Right): Interception craft will immediately cease firing (regardless of whether any weapons are in range), and attempt to open the range beyond Interception range, > 75km.
+- Disengage (Bottom-middle Right): Interception craft will immediately cease firing (regardless of whether any weapons are in range), and attempt to open the range beyond Interception range, > 80km.
 Once out of the Interception window, on the Geoscape the aircraft will disengage the UFO and start returning to base, though it can be ordered to do something else as soon as combat is broken.

 - View UFO (Bottom Right): View a side picture of the UFO; the same picture that will appear in the UFOpaedia upon successfully gaining the details of the vessel from an alien Engineer.
 Can be used to identify targets.